aleron75/mageres/README.md

 * [Optimize Composer for Magento 2 projects](https://github.com/fooman/composer-magento2-optimizations) - A composer-plugin that contains a set of improvements that makes running heavy-duty composer commands (i.e. composer update or composer require) much faster.
 * [PHPStorm Live Templates for Magento 2 by Mark Shust](https://github.com/markshust/phpstorm-magento-live-templates) - Magento 2 live templates for PHPStorm that help speed up the development process.
 * [PHPStorm Live Templates for Magento 2 by Nathan McBride](https://github.com/brideo/phpstorm-live-templates-magento-2) - A bunch of Magento 2 Live Templates for PHPStorm
-* [PhpStorm Magento 2 Plugin](https://github.com/dkvashninbay/magento2plugin) - A plugin for Magento 2 development in the PhpStorm IDE
+* [PhpStorm Magento 2 Plugin](https://github.com/magento/magento2-phpstorm-plugin) - Magento PhpStorm plugin, created to improve life-work balance while working with Magento 2
 * [The Installer](https://github.com/jacquesbh/installer) - PHP command line tool for Magento extension development and scaffolding
 * [Vaimo Composer Patches](https://github.com/vaimo/composer-patches) - Applies a patch from a local or remote file to any package that is part of a given composer project.
 Example https://gist.github.com/amenk/908e80748662d896718685c778cd4db4
 * [Visual Studio Code startup task for cache-clean.js on Magento 2.](https://gist.github.com/jrosell/f062e5be7468f620ab7c78a45ea9729e) - A useful gist to add a startup task to automate the Magento 2 Cache Clean process.